MicrosoftDocs/memdocs/memdocs/intune/fundamentals/microsoft-intune-admin-center-devices.md

 # required metadata

 title: Try new Devices experience in Microsoft Intune
-description: Walkthrough the new Devices workload, now in public preview in the Microsoft Intune admin center.
+description: Walk through the new Devices workload, now in public preview in the Microsoft Intune admin center.
 keywords:
 author: lenewsad
 ms.author: lanewsad